menyeart/menyeart/README.md

 <h3 '> After ten years as a network operations technician I'm pivoting to a new career in backend software engineering.
-I'm currently a student at the Turing School of Software and Design focusing on Ruby, Rails and Object Oriented Design.</h3>
+I'm a recent graduate of the Turing School of Software and Design focusing on Ruby, Rails and Object Oriented Design.</h3>

 <p >